Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 ## Usage

-Run `numgen.exe` or `numgen.py` and follow the prompts.
+- Run `numgen.exe` or `numgen.py` and follow the prompts.

-numgen.exe/numgen.c:
+numgen.exe/numgen.c only:

-`Set Input Length` is the length in characters that can be input into the other prompts.
+- `Set Input Length` is the length in characters that can be input into the other prompts.

     When entering extremely long prefixes or suffixes you may need to use above 1000.

 ## Building